pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 the Pulumi program.
 For example, if the stack governs the networking configuration, then you can simply not deny to the `s3:*` actions.

 Unfortunately, Pulumi doesn't currently support generating a reasonable IAM Policy document for your stack.
-But for a good introduction to some of the "worst-case scenarios" that could arise from a misconfigured IAM Policy, see [this blog post from BishopFox](https://know.bishopfox.com/research/privilege-escalation-in-aws).
+For a good introduction to some of the "worst-case scenarios" that could arise from a misconfigured IAM Policy, see [this blog post from BishopFox](https://know.bishopfox.com/research/privilege-escalation-in-aws).